vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 information about laptops, refund policies, and facilitating bookings or appointments

-# Exercise 5: Create and Manage Topics
+# Exercise 5: Create and manage Topics

 In this exercise, you will learn how to create and manage topics within the Copilot Studio.
 Topics are essential for defining how your copilot